 If you're considering going to school to become a medical assistant, you may be wondering just what kind of subjects you'll be studying and what type of training you'll receive.

 What You Will Learn

-While every program is slightly different, most include coursework in natural sciences such as biology and anatomy, basic patient care, communication skills, healthcare record keeping and bookkeeping, the basics of medical insurance, and basic laboratory procedures and protocols.
+While every program is slightly different, most include coursework in natural sciences such as biology, anatomy, basic patient care, communication skills, healthcare record keeping, bookkeeping, the basics of medical insurance, and basic laboratory procedures and protocols.
 In addition to classroom work, you'll have an opportunity to do supervised work in an actual clinical setting, working with patients and healthcare professionals.

 Most medical assistant training programs last for nine months to one year.
 At the end, you’ll get a certificate of completion.
 As a whole, it’s easier to find employment with a certificate, but some offices do offer on-the-job training.

 According to the Bureau of Labor Statistics, medical assistants in 2021 made an average salary of $38,190.
 Pay varies depending on your state and the facility you work in.
 The top 10 percent of medical assistants in 2021 earned closer to $48,170.

 A Helping Profession

 As a medical assistant, you’ll get to make lives better every day.
 If you're interested in making a difference every day, find training to become a medical assistant here!